 Children: Under any law, children are not allowed to bring claims on their own.
-In medical negligence cases involving children, claims can be brought anytime on their behalf until they are 18years and are able to pursue these claims on their own.
+Cases involving children, claims can be brought anytime on their behalf until they are 18 years and are able to pursue these claims on their own.
 From this time, they have until their 21st birthday to make a claim.

 People who lack the mental capacity: Sometimes the consequences of negligence can leave victims with temporary or permanent disabilities like a loss of mental capacity.
 When this happens, the victim is given ample time ( until they regain their mental capacity) to bring a claim.
 In a case of permanent disability, there is no time limit at all.

-Wondering how long does a medical negligence claim take?
 Well, there are no hard and fast rules.
 Resolving clinical negligence claims can be tricky.
-Irrespective of the nature of the event, compensation claims for medical negligence may take a long time to be awarded.
+Irrespective of the nature of the event, settlement payouts for medical negligence may take a while before they are awarded.

-One of the core factors that delays the resolution of clinical negligence compensation claims is the take it takes for evaluation of negligence and establishing negligence.
+One of the core factors that delays the resolution of compensation claims is the time it takes to evaluate the claim and also establish that indeed the medical professional was negligent.
 For example, obtaining all expert evidence necessary to support your claim.
 Further, in a case where an independent medical expert will need to be consulted to establish the extent of your injury, and whether or not they were caused by negligence.

-“How many medical negligence cases go to court?
-Most medical negligence claims in the UK reach a resolve or out-of-court settlement within 12-18 months or even less (in less complex cases).
+Furthermore, when claims go to court, they will take a longer time to resolve.
+However, most negligence claims in the UK reach a resolve or out-of-court settlement within 12-18 months or even less (in less complex cases).
 Conversely, in complex cases, claims could take longer time to settle”

-Other times, claiming compensation for hospital negligence or medical negligence in general, may be delayed owing to the length of time of establishing prognosis based on the severity of the injury.
+Other times, claiming compensation for hospital negligence or, may be delayed owing to the length of time of establishing prognosis based on the severity of the injury.
 For example, how long recovery from the effect of your injuries will take, or whether you may be left with permanent symptoms following the injury.

-A vast majority of medical negligence claims are resolved without going to trial.
+A vast majority of claims are resolved without going to trial.
 Negotiations are made by both parties and a settlement value is agreed upon.
 This is also a key factor in the time it takes to resolve claims.
-Generally, claims that are concluded out of court are resolved much more quickly than claims that linger and eventually make it to trial.

-This is why we advise clients who have been victims of medical negligence damages to bring their claims as quickly as possible to ensure that they are resolved promptly when their evidence is strongest or yet to diminish in value.
+This is why we advise clients who have been victims of negligent treatment to bring their claims as quickly as possible to ensure that they are resolved promptly when their evidence is strongest or yet to diminish in value.

-In cases where medical negligence has resulted in damages that has left a victim incapacitated or incapable of doing work, welfare benefits such as incapacity benefit, disability working allowance or severe disablement allowance can be claimed.
-Do not hesitate to contact us to get our expert advise if you think you are eligible for this.
+In cases where the malpractice has resulted in damages that has left a victim incapacitated or incapable of doing work, welfare benefits such as incapacity benefit, disability working allowance or severe disability allowance can be claimed.
+Do not hesitate to contact us to get our expert advice if you think you are eligible for this.

 Does personal injury compensation affect benefits?

-One of the most mind-boggling questions for most victims of medical negligence who are recipients of one form of benefit or the other is this; “ does compensation affect benefits?”
+One of the most mind-boggling questions for most victims of clinical malpractice who are recipients of one form of benefit or the other is this; “does compensation affect benefits?”

 Where you have been receiving welfare benefits from the Local Authorities or the Department for Work & Pensions, if you receive a huge sum of compensation for your personal injury or there is a noticeable substantial periodical payments; you will cease to be eligible for such welfare.
 Additionally, if your spouse is in receipt of such benefits ( for example, means tested benefits from the Local Authorities), they might also be affected by the compensation you have received for your negligence damages or clinical negligence claims.